Rudolf Höss: Arrest, trial, and execution

 In the final days of the war, Himmler advised Höss to disguise himself as a member of the Kriegsmarine.
 Adopting the pseudonym "Franz Lang" and working as a gardener, Höss lived in Gottrupel, Schleswig-Holstein, with his family and evaded arrest for nearly a year.

-In 1946, Hanns Alexander, a German Jew who had fled to England in 1936, becoming a Nazi hunter working for the British government's "No. 1 War Crimes Investigation Team", managed to uncover Höss's location.
-Alexander, who was then a captain in the Royal Pioneer Corps, travelled to Höss's residence with a group of British soldiers, many of whom were also Jewish.
-Alexander's men unsuccessfully interrogated Höss's daughter Brigitte for information; according to Brigitte, the soldiers subsequently started to beat her brother Klaus, leading Höss's wife to give up his location.
+In 1946, Hanns Alexander, a German Jew who had fled to England in 1936, becoming a Nazi hunter working for the British government's "No. 1 War Crimes Investigation Team", managed to uncover Höss' location.
+Alexander, who was then a captain in the Royal Pioneer Corps, travelled to Höss' residence with a group of British soldiers, many of whom were Jewish.
+Alexander's men unsuccessfully interrogated Höss' daughter Brigitte for information; according to Brigitte, the soldiers subsequently started to beat her brother Klaus, leading Höss' wife to give up his location.
 According to Alexander, Höss attempted to bite into a cyanide pill once he was discovered by the soldiers.
 Höss initially denied his identity: